-These images were created by and are the Copyright of Vintage Digital
+The Images above show the 3 variations of front panels and were created by and is the Copyright of Vintage Digital

 This is it, the reverb made famous by Chris Lord Alge who uses it to this day on all his mixes, the Sony DRE 2000.
 It is a beast of a reverb both physically and in terms of it’s sonic signature.
 There are few units left in the wild, as they are fragile and difficult to fix, but thankfully plugin recreations are starting to appear which should preserve it’s place in history, and deservedly so.